kgar/ng-validation-framework/to-do.md

 # To Do 📃

+- Surface option for using label and icon; default => true
+- Create and surface option for using validation message; default => true
+- Extract error label into its own component
+- Extract error icon into its own component
+- Extract error message into its own component
+- Demonstrate custom error message placement
+  - Recreate Default Suffix scenario with long input box and short label.
+Show custom message "Invalid input" with error icon and tooltip with actual message.
 - Make a shared component with its own formgroup
   - Add a form model
   - Add a form service and compose validation